tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 ## Our first (or third) thread

 In our [previous post](/2020/05/concurrent-ruby-hello-async/) we learned that the `await` method would create a new thread, run the method in the new thread, and return to the main thread; blocking our main thread the whole time.
-Does the thread stick around when the method is done?
+Does the thread stick around when it is done running the method?

 ```markup
 > await